AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 Use the {api:anychart.charts.Map#unboundRegions}unboundRegion(){api} method to define how the regions (points, seats) that have no value defined in the data set.

-There are two modes of coloring unboun regions: "as-is" and "hide".
+There are two modes of coloring unbound regions: "as-is" and "hide".
 In the "as-is" mode the unbound region is colored according to the settings in the SVG image, with no reaction when being hovered or selected:

 ```
 // load SVG image using original colors used for points without values in the data set